fbpx

 About the Maritime Gallery

-The Maritime Gallery at Mystic Seaport is the nation’s foremost gallery specializing in contemporary marine art.
-For over 30 years, the Maritime Gallery has been privileged to exhibit the works of leading maritime artists from across the globe and to support the scholarship, curation, and exhibition work of its parent organization, Mystic Seaport.
+The Maritime Gallery at Mystic Seaport is the nation’s foremost gallery specializing in contemporary marine art and ship models.
+For more than 30 years, the Gallery has been privileged to exhibit the works of leading international maritime artists.
+Located at historic Mystic Seaport, the Gallery overlooks the beautiful Mystic River attracting art lovers and collectors from around the world.
 For more information, please visit mysticseaport.org/gallery.

 Categories